kasundm5566/web-analyzer/README.md

   servers.
 - The detection of the HTML version is based on the DOCTYPE string and may not be accurate for non-standard pages.
 - The results may not be accurate for complex webpages with dynamic content or heavy JavaScript usage or iframes.
+- The application is only tested on Windows.
+It may need some modifications to run on other operating systems.

 ---